TomWagg/cogsworth/docs/pages/install.rst

     If you also want to work with Jupyter notebooks then you'll also need to install jupyter/ipython to this environment!

+.. admonition:: Windows Installation
+    :class: warning

+    Installation of ``cogsworth`` on Windows without Windows Subsystem for Linux (WSL) is **not** supported.
+This is because some of the dependencies of ``cogsworth`` are not available on Windows.
+If you are using Windows, we recommend using WSL to install ``cogsworth``.
+You can learn more about installing it `here <https://docs.microsoft.com/en-us/windows/wsl/install>`_.

 Dependencies
 ============